tartley/belter/README.md

 For now, is only runnable from source (see TODO item to create executable).

-To create and populate virtualenv:
+Create and populate virtualenv:

     make setup

-Run 'belter' using the 'python' in our virtualenv:

-    ~/.virtualenvs/belter/bin/python run
+    ./run

 ## Instructions